IntersectMBO/govtool/CONTRIBUTING.md

 ## Roles and Responsibilities

-We maintain a [CODEOWNERS file](./CODEOWNERS) which provides information who should review a contributing PR.
+We maintain a [CODEOWNERS file](./CODEOWNERS) which provides information on who should review a contributing PR.

 Note that you might need to get approvals from all code owners (even though GitHub doesn't give a way to enforce it).

 ## I Want To Contribute